What is a Cold Wallet?

-In the crypto world, we say, "Not your keys, not your coins."
-This means that if you don't have custody of your crypto keys, you don't control the assets in the wallet.
-With the value of cryptocurrency rising, it's vital to find a reliable way to store them securely.
+"Not your keys, not your coins."
+This means that if you don't have custody of your private keys, you don't control the assets associated with the wallet.
+With the value of cryptocurrency rising, you must find a reliable way to control your keys and store them securely.

 what is a cold wallet.png